 Read Full Transcript:

-Hello and welcome to the Bike Loans Australia Weekly News Podcast with me, Paige Estritori, on Thursday 25 September 2025.
+Welcome to the Bike Loans Australia Weekly News Podcast with Paige Estritori for Saturday 1 November 2025.

-Thats the wrap.
-For clear motorbike finance options, instant quotes and a free eligibility check from a wide panel of lenders, head to bike-loan.com.au.
+Thats it for this week.
+For tools, tips and a free eligibility check, head to bike-loan.com.au and start your quote when youre ready.
 Ride safe, and Ill catch you next week.

 Follow us!